 Ancestry.com also offers a DNA testing option which can show your family history over 350 ethnic regions worldwide.
 Over 10 million people have already taken the test meaning there is a huge amount of data to explore.
 Despite being the biggest option, pricing isn't too bad, starting at $19.99 per month or $99 annually.
 But you can start building for free right away, unlocking more options as and when you need them.

-- Read the review: Ancestry.com
+- Read our Ancestry.com review

-2. MyHeritage: Best for local searching
+2. MyHeritage: Best genealogy website for local searching

-Best for local searching
+Best genealogy website for local searching

 Historical records: 10+ billion | DNA testing: Yes | Pricing from: $99 per year